TatevKaren/TatevKaren-data-science-portfolio/README.md

 ## Case Study: Top-N Movie Recommender

-**Why:** For a given movie subscriber, determine the top N movies that this user will likely be interested in and if recommended he/she will watch these movies as well.<br>
+**Why:** For a given movie subscriber, determine the top N movies that this user will likely be interested in and if recommended he/she will watch these movies as well.<br><br>
 **How:** Using user's past rating data to train Item-Item Collaborative Filtering to predict top N movies the user is likely to assign a high rating.<br>